Habitual Traffic Violator (HTV) Laws in Indiana

 Five Year Habitual Traffic Violator Suspension

 If a driver is convicted of one major offense and nine minor traffic violations in a ten (10) year period, the BMV will label that person a habitual traffic violator for five (5) years, resulting in a five year license suspension.
-A major conviction includes offenses such as operating without even having received a license, reckless driving, operating while intoxicated, failure to stop after an accident causing death or injury, OVWI causing death, drag racing or engaging in a speed contest, or driving while license suspended (in limited circumstances), among others.
+A major conviction includes offenses such as operating without ever having received a license, reckless driving, DUI or operating while intoxicated convictions, failure to stop after an accident, drag racing or engaging in a speed contest, or driving while license suspended (in limited circumstances), among others.
 Minor offenses include any traffic citation involving the operation of a vehicle, such as driving while license suspended, speeding, running a red light and any other common traffic citation.
 See I.C.
 9-30-10-4(c).

 Ten Year Habitual Traffic Violator Suspension